For digital nomads and long-term travelers the 90 day tourist visa restrictions in Europe are a pain in the butt.

 Belgrade has a thriving nightlife and a very popular coffee culture so if you’re into night clubs, bars or splavs (river boat clubs) then Belgrade is a great choice for you.

-There are also many different coffee shops and local cafés where you can enjoy a nice coffee drink while getting some work done.
+There are also many local cafes where you can enjoy a nice coffee drink while getting some work done.
 Everything worth exploring and checking out is within walking distance of the city center so a car isn’t needed nor is it really worth it to use public transportation.

 For day trips there are plenty of options and I recommend taking time to visit the three cities of Novi Sad, Nis and Zemun.